 Understated and considerate, the newly approved artwork was inspired by old photographs of a nearby pub.
 The font’s character evokes mid-twentieth century wall lettering.
-Confident in its simplicity, the letters compliment The Shoregate’s integrity.
+Confident in its simplicity, the lettering compliment The Shoregate’s style.

 Together with the illustration of a sailboat, the logo connects the signage to its location.

 The boat is a Fifie.
 A traditional Scottish fishing boat used by fishermen who lived and worked in Crail.
 Tastefully drawn, the illustration is a nod to the heritage of Crail and the east coast of Fife.

 Drawings were provided and I checked the artwork.
 The gable and south facing wall signs were scaled within the maximum dimensions and sent to Nicholas and Damon for proofing.
 Once the scaled artwork was approved, I scheduled the project.

 Painted lettering would be more durable than digitally printed vinyl, as well as how it looks.
 Hand lettering has charm and the signage needed to convey a personal touch.
 Nicholas had considered flat panels but felt painted signs directly onto the surfaces would better complement the building.